cameroncondry/cbc-kitten-scientists/README.md

 ### Upgrading

 Techs and workshop upgrades are automatically bought when affordable, prioritizing the workshop.
-Buildings can be set to be automatically upgraded to their second stage.
+Buildings can be set to be automatically upgraded to their second stage as soon as upgrading would not significantly impact income.
+Space missions can automatically be conducted, and trading partners automatically discovered.

 ### Trading

 Trades happen when the traded resource and gold is at 98% of the storage capacity.
 By default, the trades are optimized to only happen during seasons when the trade is most effective.

 Trading also has a *limited* trading mode.
 This mode determines how much production time is needed to make the trade's input resources versus the time to make the trade's average output resources to determine if a trade is profitable.
-It also checks how many trades each resource involved is worth, and prevents trading if the least input resource is less than the least output resource.
-This prevents limited trading from depleting the input resources.
+The resources gained and spent trading and hunting are also factored in, making this mode self-limiting.

 ### Hunting

-Hunts when catpower is at 95% capacity.
+Hunts when catpower is at 98% capacity.

 ### Praising

-Praises when faith is at 99% capacity.
+Praises when faith is at 98% capacity.

 ### Misc
 KS can be set to:

 Automatically buy cryptocurrency at low prices and sells near the peak.

-Automatically hold festivals when the resources are available.
+Automatically hold festivals when income is sufficiently high to support them.

+Automatically build embassies.

 Autofeed necrocorns to leviathans.